absolute-rat/scytale/README.md

 +--+-+---+--+------+--+
 ```

 The AA represents 2 junk bytes, just to prevent any kind of pattern recognition.
-B represents a 'skip' byte, which should be a value between 1-9.
+B represents a 'skip' byte, which should be a value between 1-9 (no 0 to avoid accidentally generating nulls).
 The skip byte indicates how many fake padded values of C that follow it.
 The C values are randomly generated hex values (0-9, A-F).
 Finally, DD holds our actual byte of the encoded string, in little endian.
 The BCDD streams repeat for each byte in the encoded string, and this follows until null termination.

 ## Example